nuuuwan/news_lk3_data/README.md

 *2024-02-15 17:54:00* · [`adaderanalk`](https://www.adaderana.lk/news/97300/kalpitiya-oic-interdicted-over-alleged-sexual-harassment-of-woman-constable) · `en`

 The officer-in-charge (OIC) of the Kalpitiya Police Station has been interdicted by the National Police Commission over the alleged incident of sexually harassing a Woman Police Constable (WPC), the Police Media Spokesman SSP Nihal Thalduwa said.

+The suspected police OIC had surrendered to the Puttalam Magistrate’s Court through a lawyer in connection with the incident on Tuesday (13), after the Kuliyapitiya SSP had reported facts to the court and initiated an investigation.

+Later, the court had ordered the suspect to be released on a surety bail of Rs.
+500,000, and ordered him to report to the Office of Senior Superintendent of Police (SSP) in Kuliyapitiya on every last Sunday of the month.

+On Tuesday, Sri Lanka Police announced that necessary disciplinary action will be taken against the Police OIC in question in addition to the relevant legal action.

 ◼️